-It’s getting frosty outside, and it’s likely you just want to hide under the covers and ditch your morning session for an extra sleep in.
+It’s starting to get frosty outside, and it’s likely you’ll just want to hide under the covers and ditch your morning session for an extra sleep in.

 You’re not alone.

 Chances are that your completion rate is going to slip a little over winter but if you can maintain consistency now, there’s a huge payoff in September when you can power into your Spring training, rather than having to restart.

 Here’s a few tips to make that happen: